Died: Joyce Lin, Missionary Pilot Transporting Coronavirus Supplies

 MAF has not had a fatal accident in 23 years, Holsten said.
 Civil aviation authorities are investigating the cause of the crash.
 There were no other passengers on board because of coronavirus flight restrictions, according to Hoagland.
 Travel remains restricted in Indonesia, but MAF has permission to fly cargo and people facing medical emergencies.

-A graduate of the Massachusetts Institute of Technology and Gordon-Conwell Theological Seminary, Lin had she planned and trained to become a missionary pilot for a decade.
+A graduate of the Massachusetts Institute of Technology and Gordon-Conwell Theological Seminary, Lin had planned and trained to become a missionary pilot for a decade.
 She first interned with MAF in 2010, earned her commercial license in 2015, and moved to Papua in 2019.

 “It felt amazing to land the Kodiak on my own for the first time,” she wrote in a support-raising letter in December.
 “This has been my dream airplane ever since I found out about mission aviation.
 I landed the Kodiak at both paved and unpaved airstrips and practiced emergency procedures.”